LogoLogo

 Understanding the Process

 To get a complete picture of the attack surface of an organization, you'll start by adding seeds to your account.
-These can include known domains, network ranges, connectors to cloud providers, and more.
+These can include known domains, network ranges, to cloud providers, and more.
 From these seeds, the platform automatically discovers assets that belong to your organization.

 You can review these discovered assets and add them as targets.
 As targets are scanned, additional connected assets are discovered.
 Based on these targets, the platform also suggests other potential seeds to add.